dat3Cph/material/flow2/javaDD/Java8DeepDive.md

 ## Day 1

 ## Introduction to Java 8 Features
-1. **Lambdas**: Lambdas enable concise and functional-style coding, making it easier to express operations on collections and functional interfaces.
+1. **Lambdas* enable concise and functional-style coding, making it easier to express operations on collections and functional interfaces.
-2. **Streams**: Streams provide a declarative way to process data in parallel or sequentially, promoting cleaner and more readable code.
+2. **Streams** provide a declarative way to process data in parallel or sequentially, promoting cleaner and more readable code.
 3. **Default Methods**: Interfaces can now have default method implementations, allowing for backward-compatible additions to interfaces without breaking existing implementations.
 4. **Method References** : Method references simplify code by allowing methods to be referred to using concise syntax, enhancing code readability.
 5. **Functional Interfaces** : Java 8 introduced functional interfaces, which are interfaces with a single abstract method, facilitating the use of lambda expressions.